Mainul029/BashaBari/README.md

 # BashaBari
-A simple application for the Houseowners and the Tenants, the app helps to reduce the distance between the two users and creates a bridge if there is any communication gap by simply allowing both ends to share their end of experience freely.
+it's a mobile application for better communication between tenant and houseowners (used: ASP.net, Android Studio) A simple application for the Houseowners and the Tenants, the app helps to reduce the distance between the two users and creates a bridge if there is any communication gap by simply allowing both ends to share their end of experience freely.